 The most interesting health benefits of rosemary include its ability to boost memory, improve mood, reduce inflammation, relieve pain, protect the immune system, stimulate circulation, detoxify the body, protect the body from bacterial infections, prevent premature aging, and heal skin conditions.

-Plant the Rosemary plants in well drained soil in full sun.
+Rosemary grows well in pots and in the ground.
+They are a wonderful plant in incorporate in the garden because of the beautiful green of the leaves.
+Plant the Rosemary plants in well-drained soil in full sun.
+In cold winters, plant in pots and bring inside.
 Water when soil is very dry and that’s about it.
-You can clip ends for cooking when the plant is well established.
+You can clip ends for cooking as needed when the plant is well established.